adaptivehealthintelligence/statTemplates/README.md

 ```
 library(devtools)
 document()
-devtools::install(build_vignettes = TRUE)
+devtools::install(build_vignettes = TRUE, upgrade = "never")
 ```

 or just install direct from github.

 ```
 install.packages(c("devtools"))
-devtools::install_github("maj-biostat/templastats")
+devtools::install_github("maj-biostat/statTemplates")
 ```

-If you want to ensure that `templastats` is always loaded then include
+If you want to ensure that `statTemplates` is always loaded then include

 ```
-library(templastats)
+library(statTemplates)
 ```

 in your `.Rprofile` file.